csgillespie/efficientR/main.md

 ### Prerequisites {-}

 This chapter will focus on assessing your hardware and the benefit of upgrading.
-We will use the **benchmarkme** package to quantity the effect of changing your CPU.
+We will use the **benchmarkme** package to quantify the effect of changing your CPU.

 ```r
 library("benchmarkme")